5 Best Places to Camp in Buffalo National River (Upper District)

 Erbie Campground area.

-To camp at Erbie, we recommend accessing from Highway AR 7 coming from Jasper or Pruitt.
-From Jasper, the campground is about 30 minutes from town with the majority of the drive down a gravel road.
+To camp at Erbie, we recommend accessing from Highway AR 7, coming from Jasper or Pruitt.
+From Jasper, the campground is about 30 minutes from town, and the majority of the drive is down a gravel road.

 If you’re up for an even more off-the-beaten-path adventure, go the long way from Compton.
 It takes about an hour to get to Erbie from Compton, AR.

 Campers will need to cross a low-water crossing at the river.
-If the river is low, it isn’t a problem to cross with a high-clearance vehicle.
+If the river is low, crossing with a high-clearance vehicle isn’t a problem.
 But if the river isn’t low, then you’ll have to turn around.

 The Erbie Campground feels remote and backcountry.
 However, it is also quiet, and there are some neat backroads and historic sites to explore.